-Thomas ruled the New York Philharmonic with absolute authority; the result was an ensemble of unsurpassed greatness that thrived both financially and artistically.
-The Orchestra could now afford high fees for celebrated soloists like Lilli Lehmann and Lillian Nordica, even though a few, like the pianist Rafael Joseffy, performed purely for the prestige of the occasion.
+Thomas finally assumed leadership of the Philharmonic in 1877 and ruled the Orchestra with absolute authority.
+The result was an ensemble of unsurpassed greatness that thrived both financially and artistically, with 47 additional musicians brought into the fold.
+The Philharmonic could now afford high fees for celebrated soloists like Lilli Lehmann and Lillian Nordica, even though a few, like the pianist Rafael Joseffy, performed purely for the prestige of the occasion.
 Thomas’s salary, $2,500, was the highest yet paid by the Philharmonic to its conductor.

 Thomas firmly believed that part of his role as conductor was to elevate musical taste by educating his audiences.
-This meant familiarizing them with established works by the old masters as well as exposing them to “contemporary” music.
-During Thomas’ reign at the Philharmonic, Beethoven and Wagner were played most frequently, followed by Schumann, Schubert, Mozart, Rubinstein, Brahms, Bach (recently “rediscovered”), Liszt, Berlioz, Dvorák, and Weber.
-Thomas led the American premiere of Richard Strauss’s early Symphony in F Minor with the Philharmonic.
-He would do the same for several of his later tone poems with the newly minted Chicago Orchestra, which he conducted from its inception in 1891 until his death in 1905.
+This meant familiarizing them with established works by the old masters as well as exposing them to contemporary music.
+During Thomas’s tenure at the Philharmonic, Beethoven and Wagner were played most frequently, followed by Dvořák and the newly rediscovered Bach, among others.
+Notable performances included the US Premiere of Richard Strauss’s early Symphony in F Minor, along with a special festival at the Park Avenue Armory in which 200 musicians and 3,200 vocalists joined the Philharmonic.
+Conducting the Orchestra until 1891, he went on to premiere several of his later tone poems with the newly minted Chicago Symphony Orchestra, which he conducted from its inception in 1891 until his death in 1905.